southern-cross-ai/website/README.md

 # Australia's First Open-Source Large Language Model (LLM) Project
-Welcome to the Southern Cross AI project's repository, aimed at developing Australia's pioneering open-source LLM through collaborative efforts across academia, research, government, and business sectors.This repository hosts the website for documenting and facilitating the collaborative development of Australia's first LLM, serving as a central hub for information, updates, and community engagement.
+Welcome to the Southern Cross AI project's repository, aimed at developing Australia's pioneering and sovereign open-source LLM through collaborative efforts across academia, research, government, and business sectors.This repository hosts the website for documenting and facilitating the collaborative development of Australia's first LLM, serving as a central hub for information, updates, and community engagement.

 ## Getting Involved